engie-group/shaystack/README.md

 # Data science

-It's easy to convert a grid to dataframe.
+It's easy to convert a grid to a dataframe.

 ```python
 with open("file.zinc") as f: